ANIL KUMAR YELAM

 Anil Yelam*, Stewart Grant*, Enze Liu, Radhika Niranjan Mysore, Marcos K. Aguilera, Amy Ousterhout, and Alex C. Snoeren

-Memory disaggregation: why now and what are the challenges [ paper ]
+Memory disaggregation: why now and what are the challenges [ pdf ]

 Marcos K. Aguilera, Emmanuel Amaro, Nadav Amit, Erika Hunhoff, Anil Yelam, Gerd Zellweger